aristidesnakos/incident-reporter/README.md

 **For Hackathon Judges**: The demo is live and ready for testing!

 **Cost Management**:
-- Demo enabled during judging period only
+- Demo enabled during judging period
 - ElevenLabs usage monitored to prevent overages
+- Webhook integration for Safety Manager notifications
 - Time-limited access to prevent abuse after hackathon

 ## 🏅 Why This Wins